plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 * registers `disableSubmit` as an available presentation;
 * does not assign a default presentation for `ElementRole.submit`.

 Consequently, a Validation Summary receives the standard summary presentation unless it requests another one.
-A submit-role element without an explicit or application-configured default presentation remains untouched.
+A submit-role element without an explicit or application-configured default receives no presentation; it changes only when applicable static ARIA behavior has been registered.
 Submit-role elements are not limited to buttons, and additional submit presentations may implement other approaches.

 The built-in `validationSummary` registration leaves `respondToWildcardGroup` at its default value of `false`.
 Applications that want a group-specific summary to respond when wildcard validation occurs can register another presentation name whose creator enables the property.